 Ken Evans design was based on the streetscape of Fitzroy that surrounded the Handspan studio, and stylistically on childrens’ drawings.
 At each quarter turn of the revolving booth a new scene of Sam’s journey was revealed and scale and perspective changed – dramatic scenes of imagery occurred inside the set using light-controlled black theatre spaces and a range of puppet and object manipulation styles.

-Puppets Sam and his mate, Raff, were designed and made by Laurel Frank to be realistic and accessible figures for young audiences as well as having maximum versatility in their manipulation.
+Puppets Sam and his mate, Raff, were designed and made by Laurel Frank to be realistic and accessible figures for young audiences as well as having maximum versatility in their manipulation. a modified bunraku technique.
 Operated by visible manipulators, the characters were designed to be lifelike children in their interactions with actor characters, as well as work effectively within the confines of the puppetry sequences within the booth.
 Sam’s mother, the shop keeper and George, a grubby old bloke on the street were played by actors.
-Sam’s fears and anxieties came to life in animated representations of the street: two dimensional red and green traffic walking signals glowed in the darkness; headlights bore down, dragon-like; scary graffiti and clanking rubbish-bins were operated by pulleys and strings, and under the footpath, a toy theatre scene came to life.

-The soundscape for the play was devised in the rehearsal room by percussion musician, Stephen Kent, from Circus Oz.
+The soundscape for STREETWISE was devised in the rehearsal room by percussion musician, Stephen Kent, from Circus Oz.
 Recorded sound from Fitzroy corners and intersections were interspersed with eerie percussive instrumentation and ghostly whispers that added suspense to the visual illusions that dramatised Sam’s experiences.

 Popular with the contemporary community awareness Stranger-Danger and Safety House campaigns, Handspan was joined by local police personnel for seasons in Adelaide and Geelong, in 1983.
 Squad members not only ran Q & A sessions in conjunction with performances, but took part in the on-stage action.

-STREETWISE toured as a companion piece to Secrets to the London International Puppet Festival in 1984; and for further performances at the subsequent Scottish Puppet Festival in Edinburgh - not only an under-publicised and under-attended season, but it was revealed when Handspan’s fee was due, impecunious event.
+STREETWISE toured as a companion piece to Secrets to the London International Puppet Festival in 1984; and was there further engaged for performances at the subsequent Scottish Puppet Festival in Edinburgh - not only an under-publicised and under-attended event, but, it was revealed when Handspan’s fee was due, a completely impecunious one.

 STREETWISE, while built to be tourable, was a complicated set up.
-Its set and props broke down into sections that jammed into and on top of Handspan’s newly-acquired Hi-ace van to travel surrounding its cast of four who also wielded its relatively heavy equipment into place and bumped it out.
-It could be set up anywhere that was a level playing space crucial for its revolve mechanism, but the chipboard-on-grass platform in the Elder Park Tent for its initial Come Out season called for revolves to be executed by a turn and ‘lift the whole thing’ process, and the stage in Edinburgh for its final tour proved to have a rake towards the stalls that called for ‘hanging on tight’ and additional brakes to make the turns.
+Its set and props broke down into sections that jammed into and on top of Handspan’s newly-acquired Hi-ace van and around its cast of four passengers who also wielded its relatively heavy equipment into place and bumped it out.
+It could be set up anywhere that was a level playing space crucial for its revolve mechanism, but the chipboard-on-grass platform in the Elder Park Tent for its initial Come Out season called for revolves to be executed by a turn and ‘lift the whole thing’ process, and the stage in Edinburgh for its final tour proved to have a rake towards the stalls that called for ‘hanging on tight’ and the attachment of additional brakes to stabilise the turns.